 In a season 8 episode, Mickey Aldrin mentions his plans to watch Breaking Bad.
 Bryan Cranston, who plays Walter White, appeared as Ted's boss in Season 2.
 Bob Odenkirk, who played Saul Goodman on the same show, also appeared as Marshall's boss a few seasons earlier.

 In the summer of 2011, it was discovered that reruns of the show contained retroactive product placement - ads for timely 2011 products inserted into old episodes.
 This included a scene where Marshall stood in front of an ad for Bad Teacher, a film starring Jason Segel.

 Richard Nixon is the most recent Real Life president to be referenced in The West Wing.
 All of the presidents between Nixon and Bartlett, as well as Bartlett himself, are fictional.
 This begs the question, then, of who was Nixon's vice-president, who presumably assumed office upon his resignation?
 Did this fictional president then pardon Nixon, which led to this fictional president losing reelection to another fictional president two years later?

-Alternately, given that elections in The West Wing are two years out of sync with the real world, it's possible that Nixon's resignation prompted a special election in 1974, with a regular four year cycle picking up at that point.
+Alternately, given that presidential elections in The West Wing are two years out of sync with the real world, it's possible that Nixon's resignation prompted a special election in 1974, with a regular four year cycle resetting and picking up at that point.